EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Data/Data Science/Modelling Mindsets.md

 - Another assumption is homoscedasticity: The variance of the target is independent of other variables.

-- Homoscedasticity can be checked with a residual

 - Homoscedasticity can be checked with a residual plot, which shows on the x-axis the values of a variable and on the y-axis the residuals (actual target minus its predicted value) against each of the other variables.

 - Once you understand frequentist inference, you can understand the analysis section of many research articles.